devhawala/dodo/readme.md

 	all protocol procedures are implemented for a *read-only* clearinghouse database, allowing to log in to XDE and GVWin; however changes to the database are rejected
+	- Printing
+	(Courier program 4, version 3)
+	all protocol procedures are implemented, allowing to print from XDE and GVWin, to query a print job status, the printer properties and the printer status.
+	However interpress files are only received and collected in the output directory, but no real printing occurs (the best that can be done is producing a readable version of the binary IP file).
+	In summary the print service gives XDE and GVWin the illusion of having printed.

 The network configuration of a Dodo server instance and the services provided can be configured through a property file specified when starting the Dodo program.